rkalis/dotfiles/README.md

 #### Repos
 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.

-## Caveats
-* I haven't found a way to automate or save Bartender config
-* Python setup is not really working well, perhaps I will go back to using pip instead of anaconda

 ## Contents

 ### Root (/)